 ALERT!
 If you use a non-network retail pharmacy, you will pay the entire cost of the prescription drug at the time of purchase and must submit a claim for reimbursement.
 However, only the allowed amount for covered drugs will apply to your prescription drug deductible or prescription drug out-of-pocket limit.
-Prescriptions purchased from an excluded pharmacy will not be covered.
-See the definition of "Excluded pharmacy."
+Prescriptions purchased from an excluded pharmacy are not covered.

 Pharmacies are contracted through a different network than medical providers.
-The below sections explain how to confirm a pharmacy is in the plan's network.